piotrraczynski/squeezenode/README.md

     });

 All api requests returns reply in a callback.
-Each reply contains 'ok' bool variable which is true if request has been processed properly, false otherwise and 'result' property with the reqeust result.
+Each reply contains 'ok' bool variable which is true if request has been processed properly, false otherwise and 'result' property with the request result.